BestTimesToVisit.com Logo

 safety

 Be aware of 'midges' during warmer months, especially in the Highlands and Islands from late spring to early autumn.
-These tiny biting insects can be a nuisance, so pack a good insect repellent containing DEET.
-They are most active at dawn and dusk, so plan your outdoor activities accordingly.
+These tiny biting insects can be a nuisance.
+Pack a good insect repellent with DEET, and consider a head net if you're particularly sensitive or planning hikes in midge hotspots.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.